Professor Jonathan Payne

 Personal profile

-Jonathan Payne is Professor of Work, Employment and Skills and Director of the People, Organisations and Work Institute (POWI).
-His main research interests include the political economy of skill, workplace innovation, UK skills policy, low wage work, job quality, and digital automation.
+Jonathan Payne is Professor of Work, Employment and Skills.
+His main research interests include the political economy of skill, workplace innovation, UK skills policy, low wage work, job quality, active labour market policy and the role of the third sector, and digital automation.

 He has published extensively in these areas and is a co-author of Skills in the Age of Over-Qualification: Comparing Service Sector Work in Europe (Oxford University Press, 2016).